Paul Martin: Fall of government

 The first volume of the Gomery Report, released on November 1, 2005, cleared Martin of any wrongdoing while placing some blame for the scandal on Chrétien for lack of oversight, although it acknowledged that Chrétien had no knowledge of the scandal.
 On June 26, 2008, Chrétien was cleared of all allegations of involvement in the scandal.

 A Canadian judge issued a gag order that barred Canadian media from covering the hearings of the Gomery Inquiry.
 Despite this, leaked information circulated after being published in an American blog Captain's Quarters.

 After the Gomery findings, NDP leader Jack Layton notified the Liberals of conditions for the NDP's continued support; the terms of these conditions are unclear, but the two parties were unable to come to an agreement.
-An opposition proposal schedule an election for February 2006 in return for passing several pieces of legislation was also unrealized.
+An opposition proposal to schedule an election for February 2006 in return for passing several pieces of legislation was also unrealized.
 The Conservatives, supported by the other two opposition parties (the NDP and Bloc Québécois), introduced a motion of non confidence against the Martin government.
-The motion passed on November 28 by a count of 171–133, defeating the government, after which the Governor General issued the election writs for a vote to be held on January 23, 2006.
+The motion passed on November 28 by a count of 171–133, defeating the government, after which the Governor General issued election writs for a vote to be held on January 23, 2006.

-Some commentators described Martin's tenure as Prime Minister as unfocused and indecisive, with the Canadian correspondent of The Economist reporting that he was being called "Mr. Dithers" in Ottawa.
+Some commentators described Martin's tenure as prime minister as unfocused and indecisive, with the Canadian correspondent of The Economist reporting that he was being called "Mr. Dithers" in Ottawa.